 As a community, we are educators and also learners.
-Here at TpT, we believe in continually learning and growing together.
-We know that the majority of public school students in the United States are students of color, and the majority of teachers are white.
+Here at TpT, we believe in continuous learning and growing together.
+We know that the majority of public school students in the United States are students of color, and the majority of teachers are White.
 It’s important that TpT resources reflect this reality and that students can see their identities and experiences reflected in the materials used to learn.
 We want TpT resources to support and engage every single student.

 We had the chance to speak with Esther Brunat, a TpT Teacher-Author and high school math teacher, who believes in the power of giving students the permission they need to be themselves.

 TpT Store Name: Esther Brunat

 Teaching experience: Seven years teaching high school math.
 Currently teaches high school in Florida and taught in Panama previously for three years.